Dr. Lewis Dartnell

 Phone number: 07799 532842

-Description: I am a young research scientist at University College London, and also write regular freelance articles in newspapers and magazines.
+Description: I am a young research scientist at University of Leicester, and also write regular freelance articles in newspapers and magazines.
 I have published two popular science books: 'My Tourist's Guide to the Solar System and Beyond' (2012, Dorling Kindersley) and 'Life in the Universe: A Beginner's Guide' (2007, OneWorld).

 I offer a number of popular science talks that I have presented many times at schools, science festivals, the Royal Albert Hall and Royal Institution, and even for passenger entertainment aboard cruise ships!
 I also present at science careers events.
 Details on my various talks are here: